venj/CycleScrollView/Readme.markdown

 ## Current Work

-Make project compatible with Swift package manager
+Make a PhotoBrowser based on CycleScrollView.

 ## TODO